Sebi-Lopez/A-Star_Optimizations-Research/docs/README.md

 # Introduction
-This is a research made by the student [Sebastià López tenorio](https://github.com/Sebi-Lopez) for the subject Project II of the bachelor's degree in [Design and Development of Videogames](https://www.citm.upc.edu/ing/estudis/graus-videojocs/) from the UPC, reviewed by lecturer Ricard Pillosu.
+I am [Sebastià López Tenorio](https://github.com/Sebi-Lopez), student of the [Bachelor’s Degree in Video Games by UPC at CITM](https://www.citm.upc.edu/ing/estudis/graus-videojocs/).
+This content is generated for the second year’s subject Project 2, under the supervision of lecturer [Ricard Pillosu](https://es.linkedin.com/in/ricardpillosu)

 # Current Position

 In videogames, the use of a pathfinding algorithm is crucial when dealing with all sorts of movements.
 The algorithm that we are using now, the A*, as many of you know, can be really slow.
-Most of all when we have to deal with a greater number of unities.
-At a certain number of unities demanding path, the algorithm becomes unusable.
-Either the entities take too long to respond (to get the actual path) making them look dummy or the FPS of the game drop (disaster).
-This problem grows exponentially with the size of the requested path.
+Most of all when we have to deal with a larger map.
+At some point, the number of nodes that this algorithm has to explore and look through make it unusable.
+Either it takes too long to give a path (making unities look unresponsive) or the FPS of the game drop (disaster).
+This problem grows as well with the number of units demanding path.

-It's for this reason we are going to find an alternative to this algorithm, to get to the point when we can spawn entities "without worrying" about the pathfinding.
+It's for this reason we are going to find a way we can improve this algorithm.

-# Alternatives
+# Possible Optimizations
+There are lots of possibilities to optimize the A* each one with its pros and cons.

 ## Parallel Search

 ## Potential Fields

 ## Lifelong Planning A*

 ## Theta*

 ## ARA* (Anytime Repairing A*)

 ## HPA*
 Hierarchical Path-Finding A* is a pathfinding method that abstracts any grid-map to different sets of "clusters" or "blocks" with different levels of abstraction.
 In their [paper](https://webdocs.cs.ualberta.ca/~mmueller/ps/hpastar.pdf) the creators use a metaphor with a car trip starting in one city and ending in a city in another country (both points with its respective addresses).
 Us, humans, can abstract the path we are going to take really well.
 We first look to get into a highway, then move from one state to another, and when we get to the destination city or state, we search at the "city level", within its streets and roundabouts.
 This method follows this abstraction principle.
 As mentioned, each cluster has information about its entries, its distances and costs.
 So travelling at "city level" can get very efficient.